benjaminrose/website-source/thanks/index.md

 [^strangers]: This seems like a healthy mix, not too much but not to little.
 [^7-15]: I did not write anything down, but it was a good day with many things to be thankful for.
 I did not want to interrupt my evening with an obligatory task.
 [^tummy]: ask my wife for the photo.
+[^microdates] These are "~15 mins" long dates with no tech, no talking about current issues.
+We have to spend time together.
+It reminds us of each other so we get back to fighting the battles in front of us with renewed energy and resolve.

 [Fleetwood Mac]: https://itunes.apple.com/us/playlist/intro-to-fleetwood-mac/idpl.647db163f3f84ccd9a839e5b6e4f34a2
 [Steely Dan]: https://itunes.apple.com/us/playlist/intro-to-steely-dan/idpl.26bff0306f2d4d04997d2df6bd9f968e